ruchany13/Braille/readme.md

 # Braille Project
 This repo include Yıldızların Aydınlığında Team's Braille Alphabet Teacher device's codes.
 The codes used be in Arduino module and Raspberry Pi.

 ## Braille Alphabet Teacher Device
-Normally, educations of Braille Alphabet are difficult, long time and sometime unreachable.
+Normally , educations of Braille Alphabet are difficult, long time and sometime unreachable.
 The project aim is make new device for Braille Alphabet Education.
-This device will make the education accessible, easy and inexpensive.
+This device wisll make the education accessible, easy and inexpensive.
 Education will be short with device and teach methodology.

 ### Features of Device:
 - Device will be cheap, so people can buy this device.